By Matthew Pinsker

 Whether Lincoln had actually used a version of the slave stampede metaphor, or if Browning had just thought he heard him do so, the point is the same.
 Stampeding slaves was a concept quite familiar to antebellum and wartime Americans.
 The term reflected a revolutionary phenomenon that had transfixed both slaveholders and abolitionists for nearly two decades.
 Each side in the sectional propaganda war was quick to employ the phrase or its variants in their headlines and newspaper columns.
 In the end, when assessing significance, that rhetorical choice matters as much as anything.
 Some 21st-century Americans might bristle at language that appears to equate freedom seekers with horses or cattle.
 They might worry that the term was universally employed as yet another way to dehumanize African Americans.
 Yet that is not the whole story.
 The term conveyed great power.
 For slaveholders and their allies, they undoubtedly saw that power through a white supremacist lens and used the language with disdain.
 Yet for the abolitionists and the freedom seekers themselves, the concept offered a quite different meaning.
 They saw it as validation of a powerful liberation movement.

 How powerful this movement may have actually been is difficult to measure.
 There were dozens of antebellum slave stampedes and dozens more during wartime prior to the abolition of slavery.
 Many were successful, some entirely so.
-But the key statistic was never the really number of actual runaways or successful stampedes, but rather the combined total of newspaper stories they generated.
+But the key statistic was never really about the number of actual runaways or successful stampedes, but rather the combined total of newspaper stories they generated.
 In that regard, stampedes proved to be a vital part of American political culture.
 The current research project undertaken by the National Park Service and the House Divided Project at Dickinson College has identified over one thousand articles (and counting) from across the United States between 1847 and 1865 using stampede or a variant to describe some type of freedom-seeking escape.
 These newspaper accounts document nearly 200 distinct stampedes from across the country, mainly in Missouri, Kentucky, Virginia and Maryland.
 The full meaning of those episodes --some now quite forgotten-- has yet to be systematically interpreted, but this project hopes at least to fully launch this long overdue academic and pedagogical conversation.

 Conclusion